 Vancouver 2010 Gallery

 Relive the excitement of the Vancouver Winter Games in this featured gallery.
 Here’s your chance to stand on a real medal ceremonies team podium and strike a medal-winning pose!
 Highlights include a 2010 Olympic torch signed by the Opening and Ceremonies bearers, a full set of Vancouver 2010 Olympic and Paralympic medals, Roberto Luongo’s Olympic goaltending mask (replica), and priceless artifacts from athletes across the world.
 Don’t forget to try our Immersadome, an interactive, first-person perspective film which lets you experience bobsleigh and sit-ski as if you were the athlete themselves!

 Hall of Champions Gallery

 This gallery honours the inductees of the BC Sports Hall of Fame and their achievements through artifacts and wall gallery.
-Learn more about any BC Sports Hall of Famer with the new touchscreen interactive where you can browse through photos, listen and watch videos and read all about the inspiring stories of each individual and team.
+Learn more about any BC Sports Hall of Famer with the new touchscreen interactive where you can browse through photos, listen and watch videos and read all about the inspiring stories of each individual and teaam.
+Towering 19 ft high in the corner is an authentic Scottish Caber that visitors can touch.

 Aboriginal Sport Gallery